anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 *   **Resolved TypeScript Error:** The TypeScript error `Property 'auth' does not exist on type 'typeof import("d:/repos/property-manager-pro/functions/node_modules/firebase-functions/lib/v2/index")'` for the `functions.auth.user().onCreate` trigger was previously resolved by explicitly importing `auth` from `firebase-functions`.
 This is now handled within the refactored `functions/src/auth/processSignUp.ts`.
 *   **User Sign-Up and Multi-Tenancy Association:**
     *   Direct sign-ups (not via invitation) result in a user with `roles: ['pending_association']` and a temporary profile in the root `users` collection (handled by `processSignUp`).
     *   Sign-ups via invitation are handled by the `signUpWithInvitation` callable function, which immediately associates the user with an organization and assigns appropriate roles and profile location.
+This function now also supports pre-authenticated users from social sign-on.
-    *   This two-pronged approach addresses different onboarding scenarios while aligning with the multi-tenancy model.
+    *   This approach addresses different onboarding scenarios (email/password, social sign-on via invitation) while aligning with the multi-tenancy model.
 *   **Firebase Functions Structure:** Adopted a modular structure for Firebase Functions, with each function in its own file, categorized into `auth` and `callable` subdirectories.
 Shared utilities are in `helpers` and `firebaseAdmin` files.
 The main `index.ts` re-exports all functions.
 Relative imports within `functions/src` use `.js` extensions.
+*   **Social Sign-On Email Matching:** For invitation-based social sign-on, the email provided by the social identity provider *must* match the email address on the invitation.
+This is validated client-side (for UX) and server-side (for security) in `signUpWithInvitation.ts`.

 ## 5. Important Patterns & Preferences